-Maxwell says that the thing that I am holding is my “gold stick” and that if I want to use it as a weapon I “can take off the top and hit someone with it.”… Read the rest
+Maxwell says that the thing that I am holding is my “gold stick” and that if I want to use it as a weapon I “can take off the top and hit someone with it.”

 When Kurt died, I was lost.
 I was numb.
 The music that I had devoted my life to had now betrayed me and broken my heart.
 I had no voice.
 I turned off the radio, I put away my records, and packed up my drums.
 I couldn’t bear to hear someone else’s voice singing about pain, or joy, or love, or hate.
 Not one note.
 It just hurt much too much.

 But eventually that feeling that I had Independence Day, July 4th, 1983, at the base of the Lincoln memorial steps, that feeling came back to me.
-The same feeling … Read the rest
+The same feeling that made me feel possessed and empowered and inspired and enraged, and so in love with life, and so in love with music that it had the power to incite a riot, or an emotion, or start a revolution, or just to save a young boy’s life.
+I felt it again.

 “It’s also about what you ask for and what you do and how after, later on, when you finally get it, if you don’t want it, it’s not like Amazon.
 You can’t return it.
 You actually have to deal with it.”